jisshub/nodejs-api-express-mongodb-masterclass/user-authetication-permissions-1.md

 });
 ```

-- next to sue this middleware before routes that are private access.
+- next , use this middleware before routes that require private access.

 **routes/bootcamp.js**